-"What makes the red pigment is the smallest, tiniest molecule," says Choi, "and it slips in and out of the hair easily, but it also gets trapped and can seem like it’s there for a long time."
+"What makes the red pigment is the smallest, tiniest molecule," Choi says, "and it slips in and out of the hair easily, but it also gets trapped and can seem like it’s there for a long time."
 Keeping your roots their natural tone and your strawberry hues on the ends could lower your maintenance level, leaving room for versatility and another color change sooner rather than later.

 Just a Pinch

 Before you head too deep into those brighter strawberry hues, try adding in just a pinch of those reddish-pink tints into your next round of lightening.
 Choi reminds us all, "You can always change hair color!
 That’s the beauty of it.
 It’s more fun to see and adjust than to wonder and never try.
 It could end up being the color."

 If you're looking for something a little warmer to pair with your coloring, this peachy strawberry blend will pass with flying colors.
 It still gleams some of those highlighted yellows but has just enough strawberry in there to make your mouth water.

 Skunk hair is the latest color trend on the rise thanks to celebs like Dua Lipa and Bella Hadid, and we're loving this strawberry brunette iteration.

 Strawberry brunette doesn't have to have a major pop of contrast.
 If you have a lot of natural red tones in your hair already, glazing over slightly lighter ends with a subtle strawberry tint is going to be just enough of a pleasant surprise, showing itself pridefully in every new light.
 "Davines, MrSmith, and OverTone all make great color conditioners for at-home maintenance," Choi mentions.